ZhilingResearch/NBDT/README.md

 :-------------------------:|:-------------------------------------:|:-------------------------:
 [ Ann<br />Arbor<br/>](https://arxiv.org/abs/2405.10004)    | **![安娜堡](main/ROCO/Ann-Arbor/1.png)** |  ![]()

+## SIND

+## SIND

+A Drone Dataset at Signalized Intersection in China

+## Dragon Lake Parking (DLP) Dataset

+The Dragon Lake Parking (DLP) Dataset contains annotated video and data of vehicles, cyclists, and pedestrians inside a parking lot.
+We collected it by flying a drone above a huge parking lot.

 ## I-24 MOTION

 A large-scale traffic sensing platform deployed on a 4-mile section of I-24 in Tennessee, USA.
 It provides vehicle trajectories, multi-camera video, and sensor data for traffic management and autonomous driving research.